Plinking consists of shooting at non-standard targets, or whatever is safe at hand.

-Sadly, in many places this aspect of plinking is long gone due to urban sprawl.
-If you wander around in the wilds and forgotten areas, there’s almost always trash and debris to serve as excellent targets.
+Sadly, in many places plinking is a long gone idea due to urban sprawl.
+But if you wander around in the wilds and forgotten areas, there's almost always trash and debris to serve as excellent targets.

 This requires legwork to get back to old dump sites or spots where pest animals are just waiting to be thinned out.

 Be sure you always watch where your bullets are going, over all else.